 Right arm Offbreak

-A player of passion, with talent to match, Harbhajan Singh is India's most successful offspin bowler.
-Purists might mutter about a lack of loop and flight, but he is very much a product of his times where short boundaries, heavy bats and shorter forms afford little latitude to slow bowlers.
-Bowling with a windmilling, whiplash action, remodelled after he was reported for throwing, he deals by varying his length and his pace, and can turn it the other way too.
-His deadliest ball, however, is the one that climbs wickedly from a length, forcing a hurried jab.
-In March 2001, it proved too much for the all-conquering Australians, as Harbhajan collected 32 wickets in three Tests, including the first Test hat-trick by an Indian, while none of his team-mates managed more than three.
+A player of passion with the talent to match, Harbhajan Singh kept the flag flying for fingerspin in an era of prolific wristspinners, flat pitches and big bats.
+Bowling with a windmilling, whiplash action, he varied his length and pace, and turned it the other way too.
+His deadliest ball was the one that climbed wickedly from a length, forcing a hurried jab.
+In March 2001, it proved too much for the all-conquering Australians, and Harbhajan collected 32 wickets in three Tests - including the first Test hat-trick by an Indian - while none of his team-mates managed more than three.

-His personal rivalry against the Australians has provided him both the highest and the lowest points of his career.
-Invariably, he has managed to raise his game against them, and been singularly responsible for Ricky Ponting's low scores on Indian soil - he dismissed him five times under 12 in the 2001 series - and some his punchiest batting performances has come against them too.
-But in 2008 his confrontation with Andrew Symonds created one of the ugliest controversies in cricket - he was initially charged with racial insult, which was reduced to abuse on appeal.
-Later that year, he was banned for whole IPL season for slapping Sreesanth, his Indian team-mate.
-When he channels his natural combativeness in the right direction, he can be a fiercely competitive and dangerous opponent.
-He was expected to be India's lead spinner in the all three forms of the game after Anil Kumble's retirement, but following a run of poor form was dropped from India's Test team for home series against West Indies and the tour of Australia in the 2011-12 season.
+His personal rivalry with the Australians was responsible for both the highest and the lowest points of his career.
+Invariably he managed to raise his game against them, and was singularly responsible for Ricky Ponting's low scores on Indian soil - he dismissed him five times for fewer than 12 runs each time in the 2001 series.
+Some of his punchiest batting performances came against them too.
+But in 2008 a confrontation with Andrew Symonds created one of the ugliest controversies in cricket, when he was charged with racial abuse, which was reduced to abuse on appeal.
+But the IPL threw the two of them together, and they forged a relationship as teamm-ates at Mumbai Indians, for whom Harbhajan played ten seasons between 2008 and 2017, even leading them in 20 matches.

 Batting & Fielding